SettleAPI/settle-oauth-gcp/docs/Connecting_to_Settle.md

-In this scenario, the `Client Service` is your service and the `API Server` is the Settle API server.
+In this scenario, the *Client Service* is your service and the *API Server* is the Settle API server.

-To access a Settle endpoint, your service needs a `service account key` and an `audience`, i.e. the URL of the Settle API server endpoint.
+To access a Settle endpoint, your service needs a *service account key* and an *audience*, which is the URL of the Settle API server endpoint.

-After creating a `service account email` in GCP, you can obtain an associated `service account key` in GCP.
+After creating a *service account email* in GCP, you can obtain an associated *service account key* in GCP.

-You must register your `service account email` in the Settle Business Portal before you can use its associated `service account key` to access the Settle API Server.
+You must supply your *service account email* to Settle before you can use its associated *service account key* to access the Settle API Server.
+We will register it in our system and inform you when it becomes active.

+When connecting to the Settle API server, you will transmit the token as part of the request headers in the `Authorization: Bearer <TOKEN>` form.

-### Creating a GCP service account and key
+## Creating a GCP service account and key

 To connect to Settle, you'll need a GCP service account.